 Obtaining a Building Permit

 Even if a permit is not required, it is often highly recommended.
-This process includes acceptance of your proposed plans, which includes filling out a corresponding form that lists the details of your work and an estimated project cost.
-Completing renovations that are done per city code can provide a wide range of benefits for your home, including peace of mind and measurable increases in your property value.
+This process includes acceptance of your proposed plans.
+Which includes filling out a corresponding form that lists the details of your work and an estimated project cost.
+Completing renovations that are done per city code can provide a wide range of benefits for your home.
+This includes peace of mind and measurable increases in your property value.
 When it comes time to sell your place, renovations that were not done with governmental approval may result in complications.
 In some cases, the buyer’s bank may even refuse to finance the investment if your renovations are deemed unacceptable.

 Further problems can occur if somewhere were to be injured as a result of a defect in your home improvements.
 If the buyer of your property finds renovations that were undisclosed, they may be able to seek legal damages against you.
 Every situation is different, but the permit process is often very simple and affordable.
 Our residential fence contractors can also help here, taking care of this process to give you peace of mind.